finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.94
-1) Option to have a hard deck size limit applied, as well as for extras, I.e. 50 card main deck, 5 card extra deck
-2) Option for card count limits, i.e. 3 copies per deck
-- Bug: Apply rotation when spawning players objects
+- Bug-Fix: Apply rotation when spawning players objects
-- Deck-Editor: Card Zone should move containing scrollrect
+- Bug-Fix: Card Zone should move containing scrollrect in Deck Editor

 ## Active Sprint
 - Game-Play: Combine Stacks when dropped on each other